Do You Know the Donut Man?

 GR: Are there any aspirations to expand?

 DM: Whoever takes over will probably expand.
 But I don’t want the headaches of growing again.
 This is a tough business.
 We’re lucky we have good customers and the volume.
 This is a volume business.
 Otherwise it’s just a job.
 A lot of donut shops are there because it’s a job for them.
 It’s very labor intensive.
-Every donut here is handmade; it’s not like Krispy Kreme or Dunkin' Donuts since they have machines.
+Every donut here is handmade; it’s not like Krispy Kreme or Dunkin' Donuts with their machines.
 Many bakeries don’t do donuts because it’s so timely.

 GR: What do you think of specialty donut shops?